aniTech-addict/Blog_flask/readme.md

 - **flask_blog.py**: Added a `SECRET_KEY` configuration to enable secure session management and form validation.
 The `SECRET_KEY` is crucial for protecting user sessions and ensuring that data submitted through forms is secure.
 It helps prevent attacks such as cross-site request forgery (CSRF).

+- **flask_blog.py**: Imported the `RegistrationForm` from `forms.py` and added a new route for user registration.
+This route will handle both GET and POST requests, allowing users to register by submitting their information through a form.

 ## Project Logs

 ### Summary of Current Directory